B Science (Hons), PhD, GCert EducationClinical Neurosciences, Eskitis Institute for Drug Discovery.

 Prof Mellick also has a major interest in teaching and research higher degree supervision.
 He completed a Graduate Certificate in Higher Education (2000) during which he initiated a research project to evaluate and re-develop graduate research programs offered within the Southern Division of the UQ School of Medicine.
 In 2005 he received an award for the Enhancement of Student Learning by the University of Queensland in recognition of this ongoing work.
 He currently supervises several PhD students from a variety of multidisciplinary backgrounds.

-Prof Mellick has been a long-time advocate for people with Parkinson’s disease and has served on the Management Committee of Queensland’s Parkinson’s disease Society (Parkinson’s Queensland Incorporated, PQI (1999-2008), President (2006-2008), Vice-President (2000-2006).
-During this period he was also a member of the Parkinson’s Australia Board and he continues to act as an invited member its Experts Advisory Panel.
+Prof Mellick has been a long-time advocate for people with Parkinson’s disease and is currently President of Queensland's peak Parkinson’s disease Society (Parkinson’s Queensland Incorporated).
+He is also the Vice-President of the federal national association, Parkinson's AUSTRALIA.

 - Eskitis Institute